khushi-411/khushi-411.github.io/_posts/2022-12-26-c++-sanitizers.md

 ```cpp
 g++ address.cpp -Wall -Werror
 ```
 And then execute using `./a.out`.
-Or try running the code using `clang`.
+Or try running the code using Clang.
 Use the following command:
 ```cpp
 clang address.cpp -Wall -Werror
 ```